 Topsail Steamer delivers on its promise for quality, convenience and experience.
 They truly do.

 Tips and Advice for your Seafood Steamer Pots

 We have a few tips and words of advice for you after our wonderful experience with Topsail Steamer:

 - Keep one of the plastic bags they ship some of the seafood in for garbage, including utilizing the pot for easy clean up.
 We used our crab bag because it was the biggest.
-(We don’t love the use of plastic (and we’re guessing they don’t either) but it’s a means to an end.
-We don’t expect them to use reusable Stasher bags, for instance, for every order.
-That would drive the cost WAY up.
-But we can dream.
-At least we were able to find another use for the plastic even if it isn’t anyone’s preference.)
+(We don't love the use of plastic (and we're guessing they don't either) but it's a means to an end.
+It would drive the cost WAY up to use reusable Stasher bags, for instance, for every order.
+So we don't expect them to…but we can dream.
+At least we were able to find another use for the plastic even if it isn't anyone's preference.)